What are the main health issues for women?

 Women in their 40s are at an increased risk of depression, and although experts aren't sure why, hormonal changes due to perimenopause (the start of menopause, which most women enter in their late 40s) may play a role.
 Women in their 40s are also often juggling both children and aging parents, and that stress can be taxing.
 Hormones are also why women in their 40s may find it easier to put on weight and harder to take it off.
 Your metabolism slows down as you age, and as your body produces less oestrogen, that also appears to negatively affect weight.

-Breast cancer is still relatively rare for women in their 40s – affecting about one in every 68 women – but because treatment is most successful when the disease is caught early, screening should start now.
+Breast cancer treatment is most successful when the disease is caught early, screening should start now.
 The same applies to heart disease, as more women are developing heart disease at a younger age.

 Heart disease is the number one killer of women, and most women who develop it will begin to experience symptoms during or after their 50s.
 Oestrogen appears to have a cardio-protective effect, and as oestrogen levels decline, heart risks increase.